-Pothos plant care for different pothos varieties and propagation is simple and a great place to start learning for beginning gardeners.
+Pothos plant care for different types of pothos varieties and propagation is simple and a great place to start learning for beginning gardeners.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.